The Yucaipa Wine Growing Region

 The Yucaipa Valley is ideal for growing grapes because of our:

-Because Yucaipa is situated at close to 2,600ft , and ranges up to around 4,000 ft, the concentrated sunlight at these higher elevations is beneficial to help grapes reach peak maturity and flavor concentration.
+Because Yucaipa is situated at close to 2,600 ft, and can reach up to 4,000 ft at certain locations, the concentrated sunlight at these higher elevations is beneficial to help grapes reach peak maturity and flavor concentration.

 Because Yucaipa is situated up in the foothills, we are fortunate to have soils that have good drainage for grapes to grow within.

 Yucaipa not only has warm days, but nice and cool nights with beautiful breezes in the North Bench and East End.
-Hot days, and cool breezy nights are a wonderful combination for growing grapes, the keep the grapes healthy and happy through the growing season.
+Hot days, and cool breezy nights are a wonderful combination for growing grapes, keeping the grapes healthy and happy through the growing season.